5amCurfew/runna-task-public/README.md

 ### Extensions

 * Unit tests for class transformation methods
-* Explicit typing tests for models - however I do not **own the data generating process** and I don't want the pipeline to break if the data changes
+* Explicit typing tests for models - however I do not *own the data generating process* and I don't want the pipeline to break if the data changes
 * Currently, the `Activity` class is very strict on the schema, with more time I would like to decouple the `Activity` class from other data models (e.g. load an activity that wasn't part of a plan?)
 * On failure of a record being loaded, dump the JSON record to an error audit log
 * Alerting mechanism
 * Orchestration - e.g. these can be adapted to be Airflow operators.
+* Decouple the classes from models - currently very strict with `Activity` class (e.g. issues with `plannedWorkoutMetadata` but still load `laps`)
 * With more time I would like to provide further aggregated fields on the `fact` table (e.g. `isCompleted`).

 ```bash